jamesgleave/JG_Mask_RCNN_Blueprint/README.md

 -1.
 Download [the COCO weights](https://www.dropbox.com/s/acoxck93wmuq151/mask_rcnn_coco.h5?dl=0).
 You can optionally download the [coin and balloon dataset](https://www.dropbox.com/sh/5ywnb1788fhlrps/AAAoj0S2gjoKf6am077DQ_UAa?dl=0) as well.
 Place the coco weights in your repository and create a directory called "datasets" for the datasets.

 -2.
-You should create a "logs" file to save training progress (weights after every epoch and scalers for tensorboard).
+Create a "logs" file to save training progress (weights after every epoch and scalers for tensorboard).

 -3.
 Install all of the dependencies > pip3 install -r requirements